Pyaar Kii Ye Ek Kahaani: Plot

 Misha is soon suspicious of this Piya who is Maithili and tells her that she is happy they know they are not sisters.
 When Maithili agrees, she discreetly messages Panchi, and they run away while Maithili's back is turned.
 However, Maithili catches up with them and "mind-links" Piya to get there to save her sisters.
 Piya returns, Hasni and Abhay meet, and Abhay understands that they are fighting on the same side.
-Siddharth gets the help of a werewolf and has him attack Chand and Haseena, but Abhay reaches just in time to save them and kill the werewolf.
+Siddharth is assisted by a werewolf and has him attack Chand and Haseena, but Abhay reaches just in time to save them and kills the werewolf.
 Then he and Siddharth fight, and Abhay kills Siddharth by piercing his heart with a stake.
 Maithili is angry with Abhay and wants to fight him, and Abhay tells Piya to run away.
 Piya meets her family but doesn't want to leave Abhay alone.
 In the forest, Hasni is dead because of Siddhath biting him, and Maithili is fighting with Abhay.
 She tells him that she loves him so she cannot kill him, he loved her, so he cannot kill her, and she cannot kill Piya because she is Abhay's love now.
-So she puts a slab of ice on Abhay and tells him that until Piya is dead of natural causes and Abhay forgets her, he will remain there frozen.
+So she puts a slab of ice on Abhay and tells him that until Piya dies of natural causes and Abhay forgets her, he will remain there frozen.
 After Piya dies, Maithili will return for him.
 In his last moments, Abhay gets to Piya and wipes her memory of him.
-He gets buried under the snow, frozen, as Arnab and Madhu arrive to take Piya with them.
+He becomes buried under the snow, frozen, as Arnab and Madhu arrive to take Piya with them.